ben-z/free-sidecar/README.md

 [![](https://img.shields.io/badge/macOS->=10.15%20Catalina-brightgreen)](#)
 [![](https://img.shields.io/badge/iPadOS->=13-brightgreen)](#)

-Unlocks [Sidecar](https://support.apple.com/en-ca/HT210380) for older, unsupported iPads and Macs (supports all iPads running iPadOS and Macs running macOS Catalina or newer).
+Unlocks [Sidecar](https://support.apple.com/en-ca/HT210380) for older, unsupported iPads and Macs (supports all iPads running iPadOS and Macs running macOS Catalina or newer **(There is a known issue in macOS Catalina 10.15.4 that breaks self-signed `SidecarCore` files.
+Please do not use free-sidecar on macOS Catalina 10.15.4 at this time.
+Check [#59] for updates)**).

 [Download the lastest version](https://github.com/ben-z/free-sidecar/releases/latest/download/free-sidecar.zip)